bangundwir/Picocrypt/Internals.md

 # Counter Overflow
 Since XChaCha20 has a max message size of 256 GiB, Picocrypt will use the HKDF-SHA3 mentioned above to generate a new nonce for XChaCha20 and a new IV for Serpent if the total encrypted data is more than 60 GiB.
 While this threshold can be increased up to 256 GiB, Picocrypt uses 60 GiB to prevent any edge cases with blocks or the counter used by Serpent.

+When AES-256-CTR is selected, Picocrypt similarly re-keys after every ~60 GiB by deriving a fresh 24-byte nonce via HKDF and using its first 16 bytes as the AES CTR IV.
+Serpent IV is also refreshed on the same cadence when Paranoid mode is enabled.

 # Header Format
 A Picocrypt volume's header is encoded with Reed-Solomon by default since it is, after all, the most important part of the entire file.
 An encoded value will take up three times the size of the unencoded value.